What is a need-aware college? Does a college being need aware mean they won't accept students who need financial aid? What colleges are need aware?

 Need aware colleges are those that take students' ability to pay college tuition into consideration.
 This means that, hypothetically, if a school is trying to decide between two students, they may choose the one who requires less or no financial aid because that's cheaper for them.
 Rising costs and reduced budgets have forced many colleges to take financial need into account.
 The opposite of need aware schools are need blind schools, which don't take applicants' financial needs into account at all during the application process.

-First, even if a school is need aware, your financial needs will never be the biggest consideration in determining if you're accepted or not.
+First, even if a school is need aware, your financial needs will never be the biggest consideration in determining if you'll be accepted.
 Schools aren't searching through applications to find only the richest students to save them money.
-If colleges did that, it would hugely damage the school's reputation, and it'd likely result in a huge drop in applications to the school.
+If colleges did that, it would hugely damage the school's reputation, and likely result in a huge drop in applications.
 Those consequences would cause much larger financial problems for the school than having to offer loans and other financial aid to students.

 Colleges will always be more interested in your grades, your essays, your extracurriculars, your letters of rec, etc. than your financial situation.
 For domestic students, your financial need will really only be considered if you're right on the cusp of being admitted or not, and even then it may not really come into play.
 The truth is that a school being need aware has little or no impact on the vast majority of students who apply.
 If you're a great student, schools will want to have you, regardless of your financial need.